StokicDusan/EmirpPrimeCheck/README.md

-# Emirp Check
+# Emirp Prime Check

-Checks if the entered integer is an Emirp number or not.
+Checks if the entered integer is an Emirp prime number or not.
 An emirp is a prime number that results in a different prime when its decimal digits are reversed.

 ## What does the script do?
-The script prints a string informing whether or not the entered integer is an emirp number.
+The script prints a string informing whether or not the entered integer is an emirp prime number.

-## `emirpCheck.py` :
+## `emirpPrimeCheck.py` :
 This script is ready to use script which uses one arguments to run.
 The argument is the integer passed for the check.

 ## Installing the dependencies